weareyipyip/charon_oauth2/README.md

 1. Fetch all defined scopes with their descriptions from the API.
 1. Determine which scopes are requested:
    - IF the `scope` query parameter is set, split it on whitespace " ".
-   - OR the fetched client's `scope` param.
+   - OR the fetched client's configured `scope`.
 1. Compare the requested scopes to the already-authorized scopes (if any).
 1. IF there are yet-to-be-authorized scopes, show them to the user and ask for permission.
 1. Call the authorization endpoint with all query params in the request body plus `"permission_granted": <boolean>` (this should be `true` if the user has already granted permission for all requested scopes).